Deducting Business Expenses

 Direct labor costs (including contributions to pensions or annuity plans) for workers who produce the products

-Under the uniform capitalization rules, you must capitalize the direct costs and part of the indirect costs for certain production or resale activities.
+Under the uniform capitalization rules, you must capitalize the direct costs and part of the indirect costs for certain production or resale activities unless you are a small business taxpayer (defined below).
 Indirect costs include rent, interest, taxes, storage, purchasing, processing, repackaging, handling, and administrative costs.

 For additional information, refer to the chapter on Cost of Goods Sold, Publication 334, Tax Guide for Small Businesses and the chapter on Inventories, Publication 538, Accounting Periods and Methods.